 Hopefully your dog's pregnancy was a planned event.
 If it was, you may have already done some research to find out more about the canine gestation period and what to expect when your dog is expecting.
-Knowing how to tell if your dog is pregnant is an important step in the process.
+Knowing how to tell if your dog is pregnant is an important step in this process.

 How to Tell If Your Dog Is Pregnant

-- morning sickness (yep! just like humans)
+- Morning sickness (just like in humans)

-- lack of energy
+- Lack of energy

-- behavior changes
+- Behavior changes

-- enlarged nipples that look pink in color
+- Enlarged nipples that look pink in color

 Dog Pregnancy Tests – Is That a Thing?

 Some pet owners, instead of learning how to tell if a dog is pregnant when she begins showing natural signs, will start seeking out an over-the-counter dog pregnancy test to purchase to do the job for them.